hyperledger-solang/solang/docs/language/statements.rst

 ==========

 In functions, you can declare variables in code blocks.
-If the name is the same as an existing function, enum type, or another variable, then the compiler will generate a warning as the original item is no longer accessible.
+If the name is the same as an existing function, enum type, or another variable, then the compiler will shadow the original item and generate a warning as it is no longer accessible.

 .. code-block:: solidity